 Ukraine was not widely called by its present name until the 19th century.
-Different parts of Ukraine were invaded and occupied in the first millennium BC by the Cimmerians, Scythians, and Sarmatians and in the first millennium of the Christian by the Goths, Huns, Bulgars, Avars, Khazars, Magyars, and Pechenegs.
+Different parts of present Ukraine were invaded and occupied in the first millennium BC by the Cimmerians, Scythians, and Sarmatians and, later, by the Goths, Huns, Bulgars, Avars, Khazars, Magyars, and Pechenegs.

-Among Slavs’ earliest settlements was that of Kiev along Dnepr River, which was the capital of Polianian tribe among them.
-The state known as Kievan Rus arose from the intermixture of Polianians with those Varangians (Norsemen) who controlled Dnepr River trade route connecting Baltic Sea with Byzantium.
+Kiev, situated along the Dnepr River, was one of Slavs’ earliest settlements.
+The state known as Kievan Rus arose from the intermixture of Polianians with those Varangians (Norsemen) who controlled the Dnepr River trade route connecting the Baltic Sea with Byzantium.

 The name Rus, which first designated the lands around Kiev, later came to include the entire Kievan domain.

 Christianity gave eastern Slavic people their first written language, called Church Slavonic.
-Kiev Rus reached the height of its power in the 11th century, and Kiev became eastern Europe’s chief political and cultural center.
+Kiev Rus reached the height of its power in the 11th century, and Kiev became an important political and cultural center of Eastern Europe.

 Kievan Rus map